Zuckerberg kicks off Facebook's IPO show in New York

 Facebook set up the event to accommodate slightly more than 400 attendees in the hotel's ballroom, according to a person working for the hotel's event staff who declined to be named.

-With 900 million users, Facebook is challenging established Web businesses such as Google Inc and Yahoo Inc for consumers' online time and advertising dollars.
+With 900 million users, Facebook is challenging established Web businesses such as Google Inc (GOOG.O) and Yahoo Inc (YHOO.O) for consumers' online time and advertising dollars.

 Longer term, analysts say Facebook needs to develop a way to earn money from the increasing number of users who access the social network on mobile devices such as smartphones.